sborto86/project-IV-sentiment-analysis-api/README.md

 #### Conclusions

-1) It seems that Queen Elisabeth II have a slightly better compound sentiment score over time than King Charles III.
+1) It seems that Queen Elisabeth II has a slightly better compound sentiment score over time than King Charles III.

-2) The compound sentiment score decreased abruptly  during the last 2 months of the analysis specially for Queen Elisabeth.
-This is probably realted with the news about her death and funeral as shown in the Wordcloud that are considered as negative sentiment score.
+2) The compound sentiment score decreased abruptly during the last 2 months of the analysis, especially for Queen Elisabeth.
+This is probably related to the news about her death and funeral as shown in the Wordcloud which is considered a negative sentiment score.

 ### Joe Biden vs Donald Trump